godaddy-experimental/ietf-dprive-poc/README.md

 setup-loopbacks
   - create sub-interfaces with expected names and addresses, requires the netmask change to be done first build-scenarios
-  - uses "scenarios.txt" to create a collection of scenarios
+  - uses "scenarios.txt" to create one out of a collection of scenarios
   - each scenario is a set of servers
     - these servers are assigned single loopback interfaces and addresses on which they listen
     - each server is a single stub, forwarder, or resolver